 In administering a competitive selection process, Fresno COG will use a scoring committee to assist in evaluating project applications.
-The scoring committee will prioritize and rank all eligible, submitted applications based on the approved scoring criteria.
+The scoring committee will prioritize and rank all eligible, submitted applications based on the approved scoring criteria and category targets.
 The scoring committee's project recommendations will be presented to Fresno COG's TTC, PAC, and Policy Board for approval.

-GENERAL INTENT
+GENERAL PROGRAM INTENT

-The CMAQ program provides funding for transportation projects or programs that will reduce transportation-related emissions.
+The CMAQ program provides funding for transportation projects or programs that will reduce transportation-related emissions and assist Fresno COG in meeting its local, state, and federal performance goals.
 The Fresno COG CMAQ program provides for a balanced program of transportation projects that will improve our air quality.
-Projects that reduce single occupancy vehicle trips, provide congestion relief measures, provide low-polluting transit vehicles and equipment, and promote improvements geared toward providing a more efficient and safer transportation system are emphasized.
+Projects that reduce single occupancy vehicle trips, provide congestion relief measures, provide low- polluting transit vehicles and equipment, and promote improvements geared toward providing a more efficient and safer transportation system are emphasized.
 In choosing to fund CMAQ projects, Fresno COG can improve air quality and progress toward attainment status and ensuring compliance with the Clean Air Act's transportation conformity provisions.
 The overall CMAQ program is aimed to meet the performance of our long-term planning goals.